-Platforms: iOS, tvos, Android, Web, Roku, Fire
+Platforms: iOS, tvos, Android,

-Role: Lead Interaction Designer
+Role: Lead Designer

 The Design Brief

-Design a content heavy app that feels, moves, and sounds like Disney without overshadowing the content within it.
+Design a content rich app that feels, moves, and sounds like Disney without overshadowing the content within it.
 Create a cohesive app environment where movies, soundtracks, tv shows, books, playlists, avatars, live tv, and shorts can shine and be easily accessible to all ages.

 Allow Guests to experience the world of Disney in one app with an easy monthly subscription and no contract.
 They will also be able to watch, stream and download hundreds of movies and thousands of kids’ TV episodes, sing along to music and soundtracks, and watch live TV.